 Another theory suggests that endometriosis may be spread through the blood or lymph systems, which would explain its presence in areas outside of the pelvic region, such as in the lungs and arms.

 Some practitioners believe that an overgrowth of yeast (Candida albicans) has something to do with the initiation and progression of endometriosis.
-It seems that women who recognized that some of their symptoms were related to yeast, and took the necessary steps to overcome the yeast overgrowth, were able to reverse the symptoms of endometriosis.
-Treatment of candida includes using agents that kill the yeast, diet modifications to eliminate sugar- and yeast-containing foods, and probiotics to reestablish a healthy flora in the gastrointestinal system.
+Some women who recognized that some of their symptoms were related to yeast, and took the necessary steps to overcome the yeast overgrowth, were able to reverse the symptoms of endometriosis.
+Treatment of candida includes using agents that kill the yeast, diet modifications, and probiotics to re-establish a healthy flora in the gastrointestinal system.

-Some women with endometriosis actually have an allergy to their own hormones, specifically progesterone and LH (luteinizing hormone, which stimulates progesterone production).
+Some women with endometriosis actually have an allergy to their own hormones, specifically progesterone and luteinizing hormone (LH), which stimulates progesterone production.
 Doctors who specialize in environmental medicine have developed treatments designed to desensitize women to these hormone allergies.
-Once the desensitization is complete, they can be treated for the endometriosis using progesterone without problems.
+Once the desensitization is complete, they can be treated for endometriosis using progesterone without problems.
 During a conversation with environmental specialist Dr. Morton Teich, he mentioned that although he focuses on desensitization work, he has observed that when he has treated patients for yeast overgrowth, the allergies also disappeared.

 Researchers are also looking into environmental exposure to pesticides and other toxins, environmental hormones, and substances that mimic hormones as potential causes of or contributors to endometriosis.
 For example, the Endometriosis Association supported research at the University of Wisconsin, which demonstrated that endometriosis could be initiated in monkeys upon dioxin exposure.

-Dioxins, a by-product of many manufacturing processes, persist in the environment for long periods of time and accumulate in food sources such as meat, dairy and fish.
-In fact, many countries now monitor the amount of dioxins in food and will recall food with unsafe levels.
+Dioxins, a by-product of many manufacturing processes, persist in the environment for long periods of time and accumulate in food sources such as meat, dairy, and fish.
+In fact, many countries now monitor the number of dioxins in food and will recall food with unsafe levels.

 Dioxins have long been established as significant hormone disrupters, so it is not surprising that they would have an effect like endometriosis, which is believed to be a hormone-related disease.
 Environmental exposures to dioxins may explain why endometriosis occurs with greater frequency in some areas of the country (and the world) over others.

-In addition to dioxin, anything that mimics or disrupts normal hormone activity may contribute to endometriosis, such as the phthalates and bisphenols commonly found in plastics, pesticides and insecticides.
-Even soy, which has estrogen-like properties, may be a problem for women with endometriosis.
+In addition to dioxin, anything that mimics or disrupts normal hormone activity may contribute to endometriosis, such as the phthalates and bisphenols commonly found in plastics, pesticides, and insecticides.
+Even soy, which has estrogen-like properties, may cause problems for women with endometriosis.